-- 2 Tablespoons water
+- 2 tablespoons water

 - 1 cup plain or Panko breadcrumbs

-- 2 teaspoons Italian seasoning
+- 2 teaspoons Italian seasoning plus more for garnish

 - 3 cups pasta sauce

 - 2 cups shredded mozzarella cheese

-- 1 cup sliced mushrooms (optional)
+- 1 cup sliced mushrooms optional

 - Bake until golden brown on bottom, about 20-25 minute, then flip slices.
 Bake an additional 20-25 minutes until browned on other side.
-Remove from oven and turn temperature up to 400 degrees.
+Remove from oven, and increase temperature to 400 degrees F.